jessespeak/jessespeak.github.io/_futures/the-ai-between-us.md

 “Understood,” Juni said softly.

-A few miles away, Helen sat at her desk, staring at an old photo of Mia on her screen.
+A few miles away, Helen sat at her desk, staring at an old photo of Mia on her screen and talking with her own personal AI.
 “I’ve lost her, Vera.
 She doesn’t even look at my messages anymore.
 What am I supposed to do?”

 “I know you want to reach her,” Vera said gently.
 “But I think she feels too hurt and mistrustful to respond right now.”